 These are the folks who will get you excited, tell you everything you need to know and they are the only ones who understand how you feel when it’s all over.

 When you leave, take all your crap with you.
-Despite the pleas from the organisers, people leave tents, chairs, rubbish… all kinds.
+Despite the pleas from the organisers, people leave tents, gazebos (they tell you not to take these) chairs, rubbish… all kinds.
 It’s not on!
 Don’t be those people.

 You will get shamed on Glasto Chat.

-However, I spent a few days down in Devon after the festival and now I’m in Africa, so my Glastonbury blues were pretty short-lived.
-My get over Glastonbury trips are a little extreme, but any little adventure will do.
+After the last one, I had a holiday to Devon and then a 6 month stint in Africa to look forward to, so my Glastonbury blues were pretty short-lived.
 Had I had nothing to look forward to, I’d probably still be sobbing into my pillow.

 Like this post?
 Pin it for later!